 Disneyland Park: CRITTER COUNTRY

 - Hungry Bear Restaurant – They serve dairy-free hamburgers, cheeseburgers (with non-dairy cheese), vegan Impossible burgers, fries, and BBQ chicken salad.
+For dessert, they have Outshine frozen fruit bars.
+Check on their slushes and freezes – they might be dairy-free without whipped cream.

 Disneyland Park: STAR WARS